nedhmn/duel-tools/docs/architecture.md

 ### Design Decisions

 - **Raw JSON only**: Scraping is expensive, parsing is cheap.
 Store raw scraped data, parse on-the-fly when displaying.
+- **players table**: Stores unique players.
+API uses player IDs (not usernames) in URLs since usernames can have complex UTF-8 characters.
 - **replay_players junction table**: Enables player lookup mode.
-A player can be in either position, so we extract both usernames to this table.
+A player can be in either position, so we extract both player IDs to this table.
 - **Shared database**: Both apps use the same PostgreSQL instance.

 ## Shared Packages